Room (2015 film): Release

+Home media

 The film was released by Lionsgate on DVD and Blu-ray in the United States on March 1, 2016.
 It was released on DVD and Blu-ray in the United Kingdom and Ireland in May 2016.

 Reception

 Box office

-After its U.S. release on October 16, 2015, Room played in a peak of 198 theaters from December 11 to 13, and grossed $5,166,724 before its Academy Award nominations were announced, making it one of the lowest-grossing Best Picture nominees in years.
+After its U.S. release on October 16, 2015, Room played in a peak of 198 theaters from December 11 to 14, and grossed $5,166,724 before its Academy Award nominations were announced, making it one of the lowest-grossing Best Picture nominees in years.
 Initial box office under-performance came as a surprise to Canada's Elevation Pictures, since winning the People's Choice Award at the Toronto International Film Festival was usually a predictor of financial success.
 However, the nominations gave the film a boost at the box office, and after opening in the Republic of Ireland on 15 January, it initially made €200,000 at 50 theatres.

 A month after its release in Ireland, it had grossed more than €1 million nationwide.
 On 24 April, Room completed its run having grossed an estimated $14.7 million in North America and $20.7 million in other territories, for a worldwide total of $36.3 million on a $13 million budget.